s-cox/ADMM_Data_Dictionary/assest_sub_class_template.md

 ---
 layout: default
-title: Asset Sub Class Template
+title: Asset Subclass Template
 parent: Home
 nav_order: 3
 ---
-# Asset Sub Class Templating
+# Asset Subclass Templating

 This is a holding page that will later be a template on how to fill in an Asset Sub Class Entry